-Being a paramedic is about a lot more than lights and sirens and rushing to help someone in need.
-Paramedics perform clinical procedures, administer drugs, maintain patient records and decide the most appropriate medical facility to take someone to.
+Being a paramedic is about a lot more than lights and sirens, and rushing to help someone in need.
+Paramedics perform clinical procedures, administer drugs, maintain patient records and decide on the most appropriate medical facility where someone should be taken.

 Paramedics help people in non-life threatening situations too, from sporting injuries to routine transport between hospitals and health services.